MartinThoma/MartinThoma.github.io/_posts/2011-09-21-setting-up-wordpress.md

 <ul>
 	<li><a href="http://akismet.com/">Akismet</a>: Protect your blog from spam.
 Don't forget to add your API Key.</li>
 	<li><a href="http://wordpress.org/extend/plugins/sociable">Sociable</a>: A little, customizable link bar with icons to share the post on social networks.
 I miss Google+ ☹</li>
-	<li><a href="http://wordpress.org/extend/plugins/syntaxhighlighter/">SyntaxHighlighter Evolved</a>: A syntax highliter.
+	<li><a href="http://wordpress.org/extend/plugins/syntaxhighlighter/">SyntaxHighlighter Evolved</a>: A syntax highlighter.
 Absolutely necessary, if you want to write about code.
 If you don't write about code, you don't need it.</li>
 	<li><a href="http://wordpress.org/extend/plugins/twitter-tools/">Twitter Tools</a>: a plugin that creates a complete integration between your WordPress blog and your Twitter account.</li>
 	<li><a href="http://wordpress.org/extend/plugins/wordpress-seo/">WordPress SEO by Yoast</a>: XML-Sitemap, binding for Google/Bing Webmaster Tools</li>
 	<li><a href="http://wordpress.org/extend/plugins/wp-piwik/">WP-Piwik</a>: Piwik is an OpenSource alternative to Google Analytics.
 You can get some information about your readers.